blockchainGuru1018/thespacewar.com/README.md

 Not open source.

-Copyright and all rights reserved etc
+Copyright and all rights reserved etc.
 ________________________

 The server is pulling from this repo each minute.